-Having a business letterhead looks professional.
-It lends credibility, which causes your recipients to see you as more authoritative and to develop trust in your company.
+Simply put, having a business letterhead looks professional.
+It lends credibility, which causes your recipients to see you as more authoritative and helps develop trust in your company.

 Every time a customer gets a letter from you, they’re reminded of your brand, which increases the chances they’ll recognize it when they’re shopping for the type of products or services you offer.

 Providing a business letterhead with your contact information conveniently displayed helps make your company more accessible for customers.
 A unique design enables your recipients to identify your communications easily in a pile of mail.
 It also allows you to either stand out from your competitors — or at least to appear on equal terms with them.

 To be effective, your business letterhead needs to cover a fair bit of ground.
 A lonely logo at the top of an otherwise blank page might look elegant, but it’s really only useful for people who are so familiar with your image they recognize it as being from your company.

 Increase your letterhead’s impact by including the following elements: